diodelass/Teamech-Desktop/README.md

 `./teamech-desktop example.com:6666 teamech.pad`

 ### Building
-To build either the Teamech server or client, follow these steps:
+To build the Teamech console client, follow these steps:
 1. Install ncurses and its development package for your OS (e.g. libncurses5 and libncurses5-dev on Debian).
 2. Install an up-to-date stable distribution of Rust (per the Rust website, you can do this on most